 • Bright white by Americolor- outline consistency

 • Ivory by Americolor- 4 ounces of royal icing + 6 drops of Americolor Ivory.
-I used an outline and flood consistency to make these cute bigfoot cookies.
+I used an outline and flood consistency to make these cute Bigfoot cookies.

 • Black- outline consistency

-• Totally Brown by The Cookie Countess- To make this I used SOOTM Consistency (Straight Out Of The Mixer Consistency).
-In case you want the formula to make it here is what I did: 8 ounces of SOOTM Consistency + 24 Drops of Totally Brown Food Gel Color= a really good brown for bigfoot.
-Use what you want to make it, but I thought you might like to know this guy was made.
+If you want to make it, add 8 ounces of SOOTM Consistency to 24 Drops of Totally Brown Food Gel Color.
+It’s a good brown color for Bigfoot.
+Use what you want to make it, but I thought you might like to know how this guy was made.

 Tools: